-One of the STEFyD leaders, the WRC observed, "was transferred from her position as a line worker and assigned to the job of maintaining production tallies, a position in which she was allowed to move throughout the plant and spend the majority of her working hours recruiting other workers to join STEFyD."80 that Apple Tree's management was providing the STITAS union with greater access to employees than it was providing to the independent SITS union, including by granting the leader of the STITAS union latitude to move around the factory during working hours to engage in union recruitment, a privilege not granted to the leader of the SITS.
-The FLA's report found that "[Apple Tree] management['s] allowing (directly or indirectly) the head of STITAS to roam freely and conduct union business during work photo: CGWR hours for a prolonged period of time has most likely created the perception (real or not) among workers that the STITAS organization is preferred by management."81
+One of the STEFyD leaders, the WRC observed, "was transferred from her position as a line worker and assigned to the job of maintaining production tallies, a position in which she was allowed to move throughout the plant and spend the majority of her working hours recruiting other workers to join STEFyD."

+Similarly, in 2011, an investigation by the Fair Labor Association (FLA) found that a Salvadoran garment factory named Apple Tree was violating freedom of association by, among other practices, granting preferential treatment to the Fenastras-affiliated union, STITAS, to the detriment of the independent union, SITS.
+The FLA documented that Apple Tree's management was providing the STITAS union with greater access to employees than it was providing to the independent SITS union, including by granting the leader of the STITAS union latitude to move around the factory during working hours to engage in union recruitment, a privilege not granted to the leader of the SITS.
+The FLA's report found that "[Apple Tree] management['s] allowing (directly or indirectly) the head of STITAS to roam freely and conduct union business during work photo: CGWR hours for a prolonged period of time has most likely created the perception (real or not) among workers that the STITAS organization is preferred by management."